m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 map using the first N bits of the Murmur code.
 So that way we can very quickly go to the second level (avoid one binary search).
-This is likely to be parsed and limited since it's already cut down by partitioning those keys._
+This is likely to be parsed and limited since it's already cut down by partitioning those keys over the cluster._

 The fields of the Top Index Block are as follow:

 * Header (`TIDX`, Type: `char[4]`)

-    The header indicated a Primary Index.
+    The header indicated a Top Index.

 * Count (Type: `uint32_t`)